ArronJablonowski/lol-reverseSSHell/README.md

 # lol-reverseSSHell
 Living Off the LAN Reverse Shell over SSH

-This script will install OpenSSH Server on Windows 10 via WindowsCapability.
+This script is intended to make working with SSH reverse shells easier on Windows10.
+It will install OpenSSH Server (if missing) on Windows 10 via WindowsCapability.
 Then it will copy the sshd_config file, SSH private key, and authorized_keys file to the proper locations on the Windows host.
 Finally it creates a reverse SSH connection.
 The shell served is CMD.exe by default.
 Once you're in the cmd.exe cli, you can type 'powershell' to get a PS shell.

 * Please generate NEW SSH KEYs.
 Use the repo keys only for testing.